QubesOS/qubesos.github.io/pages/hardware-certification.md

 - *support the continued development of everyone's favorite "reasonably secure" OS*

+## Hardware Certification Requirements

+Please see the [updated requirements] for Qubes R4.x certification.

 ## Hardware Certification Process

 To have hardware certified, the vendor must: